robertmuth/Cwerg/Docs/getting_started.md

 For simplicity we assume you are running on an x86-64 system with a recent Debian based Linux distributions.

+If the steps below do not work you can also check the continous integration setup in [../.github/workflows/ci.yml].

 To setup the python environment run this inside the top level repo directory.
 ```